foo123/RegexAnalyzer/README.md

 * A simple and intuitive Regular Expression Composer for PHP, Python, Node/JS, ActionScript (TODO)

-*PHP / Python / ActionScript implementations in progress*
+*RegexComposer PHP / Python / ActionScript implementations in progress*

 These are used mostly as parts of other projects but uploaded here as standalone.